ncatlab/nlab-content/pages/22820.md

 Such a monad $T$ is equipped with a canonical weakly [[cartesian natural transformation]] to the [[monad]] $Sym$ arising from the [[commutative operad]].

-[[finitary monad|Finitary monads]] correspond to [[algebraic theories]], and the analytic monads correspond to algebraic theories that are "linear regular", that is to say, they can be presented using only equations where the same variables appear on both sides and exactly once on each side (see e.g. \cite{Szawiel-Zawadowski}).
+[[finitary monad|Finitary monads]] correspond to [[algebraic theories]], and the analytic monads correspond to algebraic theories that are "linear regular", that is to say, they can be presented using only equations where the same variables appear on both sides and exactly once on each side (see e.g. [SzawielZawadowski](#SzawielZawadowski)).

 ## Properties

-A theorem of Joyal \cite{Joyal} states that there is a [[monoidal equivalence]] between the [[monoidal category]] of [[endofunctors]] $Set\to Set$ that admits a weakly [[cartesian natural transformation]] to $Sym$
+A theorem of [Joyal](#Joyal) states that there is a [[monoidal equivalence]] between the [[monoidal category]] of [[endofunctors]] $Set\to Set$ that admits a weakly [[cartesian natural transformation]] to $Sym$